During the winter, on a Wednesday there are regular runs from near Tha Sportsman, on Redmires Road..

-* A typical long run is the "Full Dungworth", 10.3 miles, 1700ft climb.
-Click here to view it on a map.
+* A typical longer version of a road run is the "Full Dungworth", 10.3 miles, 1700ft climb.to view it on a map.

-A section of the club known as Warts run on the fells on Wednesdays throughout the year meeting at a variety of venues including the club hut ( find it) occasionally.
-All details can be found on the Calendar page with occasional short notice alternatives advertised on the Warts Blog.
+Winter Wednesday runs away from Tha Sportsman head out on the fells, meeting at a variety of venues.
+All details can be found on the Calendar page.
+Occasional short notice alternatives are advertised on the Warts Blog.
 There are no facilities at meeting points.
-These runs are serious undertakings and some skill and experience is demanded.
-They cover high moorland on rough often pathless terrain and are frequently in excess of 2 hours.
+These runs usually take to rough terrain and frequently eschew the well-trodden path.
+Good running fitness and high moorland experience is a must.
+They usually in excess two hours.

 GPS tracks of couple of typical runs are here: